On the balanced truncation error bound and sign parameters from arrowhead realizations: On the sign parameters of the Hankel singular values

 Theorem~\ref{thm:main} shows that the balanced truncation $\mathcal{H}_\infty$ error bound holds with equality when the sign parameters corresponding to the truncated Hankel singular values are identical.
-In this section, we show how to determine these sign parameters (and thus the associated sign symmetry of the canonical balanced form) from the \textit{arrowhead realization} of a SISO system, when available.
-Namely, we show that the sign parameters of an arrowhead system are determined, up to a permutation, by the signs of the off-diagonal entries of the corresponding arrowhead realization.
-To motivate this result, we derive a canonical arrowhead form for linear systems having transfer functions with \textit{distinct zeros}.
+In this section, we show that these sign parameters (and thus the associated sign symmetry of the canonical balanced form) are determined up to a permutation by \emph{any} (not necessarily balanced) realization of a SISO system $\Sys$ that satisfies the generalized sign-symmetry condition~\eqref{eq:signA}.
+In Section~\ref{sec:specialcase}, we strengthen this result for a select class of systems with \emph{arrowhead realizations}, which includes an example from power systems that motivated this study.